-At May 31, 2022, the Company had cash and cash equivalents of \$2,675,452 and working capital of \$8,600,816, compared to \$3,601,034 and \$9,022,267 respectively at August 31, 2021.
+At February 28, 2023, the Company had cash and cash equivalents of \$1,194,540 and working capital of \$12,233,848, compared to \$2,604,229 and \$11,196,838 respectively at August 31, 2022.

-Cash used in operating activities was \$3,609,697 for the nine months ended May 31, 2022, as compared to cash provided of \$4,856,090 during the nine months ended May 31, 2021, which was primarily related to the decrease in inventories during the current period and the significant increase in trade and other receivables during the comparative period.
+Cash provided by operating activities was \$1,893,635 for the six months ended February 28, 2023, as compared to cash used of \$2,602,133 during the six months ended February 28, 2022, which was primarily related to the decrease in accounts receivables during the current period.

-Cash used through investing activities was \$202,494 for the nine months ended May 31, 2022, as compared to \$82,435 during the nine months ended May 31, 2021, which was primarily related to the purchase of property, plant and equipment during the periods presented.
+Cash used through investing activities was \$76,280 for the six months ended February 28, 2023, as compared to \$31,258 during the six months ended February 28, 2022, which was primarily related to the purchase of property, plant and equipment during the current period.

-Cash flows provided through financing activities during the nine months ended May 31, 2022 was \$2,886,363 as compared to cash used of \$1,384,041 during the nine months ended May 31, 2021, primarily due to the draws on the line of credit during the current period and the repayment of short term loans during the comparative period.
+Cash flows used by financing activities during the six months ended February 28, 2023 was \$3,221,791 as compared to cash provided of \$2,056,266 during the six months ended February 28, 2022, primarily due to the repayments on the line of credit during the current period.

-On July 23, 2020, the Company entered a \$3,000,000 revolving credit facility with Toronto Dominion Bank (the "Credit Facility") bearing interest at a rate of prime plus 0.85% per annum and United States Base Rate (USBR) loans at a rate of prime plus 0.75%.
+On July 23, 2020, the Company entered a \$3,000,000 revolving credit facility with Toronto Dominion Bank, which was increased to \$6,000,000 on April 29, 2022 (the "Credit Facility").
+The Credit Facility bears interest at a rate of prime plus 0.85% per annum and United States Base Rate (USBR) loans at a rate of prime plus 0.75%.
 The Credit Facility is intended to be used for general working capital purposes.
 The Credit Facility is secured by a General Security Agreement (GSA) for Gatekeeper Systems Inc., representing a first charge on the Company's present and after acquired personal property, and a Uniform Commercial Code Security Agreement ("UCC") for Gatekeeper Systems USA Inc., among other customary guarantees, and is repayable upon demand.
 The initial drawdown under the Credit Facility is subject to satisfaction or waiver of certain conditions precedent customary for a financing of this type.

-As at May 31, 2022 there was \$2,663,361 owing under the Credit Facility (August 31, 2021 - \$Nil).
+As at February 28, 2023 there was \$504,478 owing under the Credit Facility (August 31, 2022 - \$3,536,593).

-The Company had cash and cash equivalents of \$2,675,452 at May 31, 2022 (August 31, 2021 - \$3,601,034), however management cannot provide assurance that the Company will ultimately achieve profitable operations or become cash flow positive or raise additional debt and/or equity capital.
+The Company had cash and cash equivalents of \$1,194,540 at February 28, 2023 (August 31, 2022 - \$2,604,229), however management cannot provide assurance that the Company will ultimately achieve profitable operations or become cash flow positive or raise additional debt and/or equity capital.
 Management intends to continue to support the operations with financing initiatives primarily through, but not limited to, the issuance of equity.
 Alternative financing options may include obtaining bank credit facilities and short-term loans from third parties.
 If the Company is unable to raise additional capital in the future, management expects that the Company will need to curtail operations, liquidate assets, seek additional capital on less favorable terms and/or pursue other remedial measures.